What is the ITV and Who Needs It?

 Warning: Expired ITV

 With an expired ITV you are not allowed to drive (except directly to a garage).
-Fine: up to 300 EUR.
+Fine: 200 to 500 EUR.
 Your car can be impounded.
 Keep track of your expiry date!

 ITV Stations in Mallorca